 2. While the turkey comes to room temperature, make a giblet stock.
 Fill your kettle and boil it.
 Peel and thickly slice the onion.
 Scrub and thickly slice the carrot.
 Trim the celery and roughly chop it.
 Pour 1 tbsp olive oil into a pan and warm to a medium-high heat.
 Add the giblets.
 Season with salt and pepper.
 Fry for 3-4 mins, turning, till browned.

 3. Add the onion, carrot and celery to the pan.
 Drop in the bouquet garni.
-Pour in 800ml boiling water.
+Pour in 800ml hot water from the kettle.
 Bring to the boil, then cover the pan with a lid, reduce to a gentle simmer and cook for 1 hr.
 When cooked, strain the stock into a jug.

 4. While the stock simmers, heat your oven to 180°C/Fan 160°C/Gas 4.
 Make the clementine and bay leaf butter: finely grate the clementine zest into a bowl, then slice the clementines horizontally into thick rounds and spread them out in a large roasting tin.
 Set aside.
 Snip 3 bay leaves into fine shreds and add them to the bowl.
 Add 50g of the butter with a pinch of salt and pepper and mash together with a fork.

 5. Weigh your turkey to check its exact weight.
 Pop the turkey on top of the clementines, breast-side down.
-Pour 500ml boiling water around (but not over) the turkey.
+Pour 500ml hot water from the kettle around (but not over) the turkey.
 Pop the turkey in the oven on the middle shelf.
 Roast for 1 hr (this is the same, whether your bird weighs nearer 4kg or 5kg).

-7. When the turkey has 40 mins remaining, make the herby lemon stuffing.
+7. When the turkey has 40 mins remaining, make the stuffing.
+Fill and boil your kettle again.
 Open the packet and pour the stuffing mix into a bowl.
-Add 30g of the butter and pour over 300ml boiling water.
+Add 30g of the butter and pour over hot boiling water.
 Stir well and let stand for 5 mins.
 Scoop the stuffing mixture into a small ovenproof dish and bake for 25-30 mins till browned and crisp.
 Remove from the oven and cover with foil.
 Set aside to keep warm.

 8. Meanwhile, make the gravy.
 Melt 20g butter in a pan and warm to medium heat.
 Stir 2 tbsp flour into the melted butter and cook, stirring, for 2 mins.
 Slowly pour in the strained giblet stock and stir to incorporate.
 Bring the pan to a gentle simmer and cook for 20 mins, till the gravy has thickened, then set aside, lid on.

-9. When the meat thermometer hits 60-65 °C (remember to check the weight of your turkey), transfer the turkey to a board, wrap loosely in foil and rest for 1 hr.
+9. When the meat thermometer in the turkey hits 60-65 °C (remember to check the weight of your turkey), transfer the turkey to a board, wrap loosely in foil and rest for at least 1 hr.
 Pour the roasting juices into a jug, discarding the clementines.
 Let it sit for 15-30 mins so the fat rises to the surface.
 Skim off the fat.
-Pour the juices into the gravy, stir then reheat.
-Serve the turkey with the gravy, the herby lemon stuffing and the cranberry sauce.
+Pour the juices into the gravy, stir and then reheat.
+Serve the turkey with the gravy, the stuffing and the cranberry sauce.